exonum/exonum/README.md

 ## Usage

-Just add a following line to the `Cargo.toml`:
+Just add the following line to the `Cargo.toml`:

 ```toml
 [dev-dependencies]